-Now in its 49th year, the Artists in Education (AIE) Residency Grant Program, a partnership of New Jersey's teaching artists, educators, and leading arts education providers, serves as a national model for effective and successful arts residencies.
+In 2021 - 2022, the Artists in Education (AIE) Residency Grant Program will be celebrating its 49th year.
+AIE is a partnership of New Jersey's teaching artists, educators, and leading arts education providers, serves as a national model for effective and successful arts residencies.